ali8888/modern-crosshair/README.md

-﻿# Project Codename Redpanda
+﻿# Modern Crosshair
-a Legacy fabric mod for Minecraft 1.8.9 providing QoL features.. so far!
+a Legacy fabric mod for Minecraft 1.8.9 that prevents the crosshair from appearing in Third Person modes.